Canal Tunnels: Construction

-The fitting-out process commenced during 2013 and was completed during the following year, several years ahead of services running; this was reportedly to facilitate stock movements and to take advantage of available land to facilitate the work.
 The signalling systems installed were integrated with Thameslink's High Capacity Infrastructure; in addition to conventional colour light signalling, the European Train Control System is present; Thameslink officials claimed that this arrangement was the world's first implementation of such technology on a mainline 'heavy' railway.
 Wherever possible all wiring, mechanical, and electrical equipment was cleanly run in a pair of interior troughs.
-Amongst the last elements of the work was the connection of the new track to the existing lines with new junctions.
+Among the last elements of the work was the connection of the new track to the existing lines with new junctions; this stage of work had been started by May 2014.

-Services
+Operation

 On 26 February 2018, the first passenger service traversed the Canal Tunnels after many out-of-service trains had done so for testing.
+The tunnels were officially opened to traffic during May 2018, forming a part of the Thameslink route from that month onwards.
+The tunnels are also used to move Thameslink empty coaching stock from Hornsey Depot, where they are stabled.
+The connection with the ECML at Belle Isle Junction is managed by the King's Cross signalling system; the rest of the tunnels are the responsibility of the Three Bridges rail operating centre.

-The tunnels were officially opened to traffic during May 2018, forming a part of the Thameslink core route from that month onwards.
-Until then, capacity had been limited to 16 trains per hour from Bedford, /Luton Airport Parkway and St Albans City southbound via the Midland Main Line; the presence of the Canal Tunnels added another 8 per hour from Cambridge and Peterborough, achieving the objective of a hypothetically possible peak service of 24 trains per hour between St Pancras and Blackfriars, though as of 2024, this frequency has never been reached.
+Until the tunnels were opened, capacity in the core section of the Thameslink route had been limited to 16 trains per hour, but the addition of trains coming from the ECML added another 8 trains of capacity.
+This meant the hypothetically possible peak service capacity was 24 trains per hour between St Pancras and Blackfriars, though as of the December 2025 timetable, the highest frequency of service is 20 trains per hour in each direction.
 Many of these movements are automated, making use of the route's advanced digital signalling.